Amazon Influencer – What’s Next?

 For Amazon, this new feature is, technologically, quite simple to implement compared to its AI-driven sister, Alexa.
 What’s more: there are already tons of referred sales running through the e-commerce giant daily, so figuring out a way to track them through influencer storefronts on the site is not only brilliant but a no-brainer.

 For the influencer, this shift is also desirable.
-This program provides a simple way to increase revenue by doing very little other than adding one more link to promotional posts.
+Amazon’s influencer program provides a simple way to increase revenue by doing very little other than adding one more link to promotional posts.
 Whether this is a side-hustle or a full-on money-maker, the program is an attractive financial opportunity for social influencers.
 Making money on the site is incredibly convenient and the potential for a 10% commission doesn’t hurt either.

 For brands, especially those that are already using influencers to drive sales, this is an excellent opportunity.
 Now, you will be able to track your unit sales and determine if your influencer marketing is working.
 With the Influencer Storefronts, you will be able to gain valuable insights that can inform your marketing strategies moving forward.

 Brands are increasingly interested in Amazon’s sales data, and whether it can eventually predict which influencers drive the most sales on the platform.
-If brands can somehow tie campaigns on various social media sites to direct sales, spending on influencer marketing could potentially skyrocket.
+If brands can somehow tie their different types of campaigns on various social media sites to direct sales, spending on influencer marketing could potentially skyrocket.
 Currently, tracking influencer marketing success is quite tricky due to unreliable tracking links and spotty data.
 The new Amazon Influencer Program could change all of that.

 The introduction of highly customizable storefronts to the Amazon platform may introduce an entirely new method of creating and promoting content for influencers.
 This change could beckon a new age of online content creation that has never been seen before.